virtualscreenlab/Chloramphenicol-study/README.md

 ## Contact

-For questions or feedback, please contact [shityakoff@hotmail.com] or open an issue in the repository.
+For questions or feedback, please contact Prof. Sergey Shityakov [shityakoff@hotmail.com] or open an issue in the repository.